mailosaur/examples/cypress/README.md

 2. Navigates to the [Mailosaur example site](https://example.mailosaur.com/password-reset), which has a mock password reset form.

-3. Uses browser automation to submit the a password reset request for the email address.
+3. Uses browser automation to submit a password reset request for the email address.

 4. Uses the Mailosaur API to wait for a new email to arrive at the given email address.